Fallen Angels (1995 film): Summary

-The hitman’s assistant lives in the same building, the dense and chaotic Chungking Mansions, with Ho Chi-mo (Takeshi Kaneshiro), an ex-convict who has escaped prison and is on the run from the police.
-Recognising their shared backgrounds in criminality, she helps him elude the police when they search for him.
-Ho is mute and still lives with his father.
+The chaotic Chungking Mansions, where the hitman's partner lives, is also home to Ho Chi-mo, a mute ex-convict who lives with his father.
 For work, he breaks into other people's businesses at night and sells their goods and services, often forcibly to unwilling customers.
-He keeps running into the same girl at night, Charlie.
-Every time they meet, she cries on his shoulder and tells him the same sob story.
-Her ex-boyfriend, Johnny, left her for a girl named Blondie.
-She enlists his help in searching for Blondie.
-Ho Chi-mo falls in love.
-Later, she stands him up and he changes his ways, beginning a friendship and work relationship with a restaurant manager.
-He begins to film things around him with a video camera.
-His father passes away; he falls back into abusive habits, going so far as to cut off the hair of a man whose family he in the past forced to eat an excessive amount of ice cream.
-He and Charlie do not come into contact for a few months, but they run into each other while he is masquerading as a business owner.
-She is in a stewardess uniform and in a new relationship.
-She does not acknowledge him.
+He frequently runs into a woman named Charlie, who cries on his shoulder and tells him the same sob story of her ex-boyfriend Johnny leaving her for a girl named Blondie.
+Ho falls for her but she ultimately stands him up, after which he changes his way, beginning a friendship and work relationship with a restaurant manager and starting to film things around him with a video camera.
+His father passes away, and Ho watches the video filmed to remember him.
+He eventually runs into Charlie while masquerading as a business owner.
+She is now a stewardess in a new relationship, and does not acknowledge him.